helidon-io/helidon/docs/mp/guides/graalnative.md

 ## Introduction

-[Native images](https://www.graalvm.org/jdk21/reference-manual/native-image/) are ahead-of-time compiled Java code that result in a self contained native executable.
+[Native images][native-images] are ahead-of-time compiled Java code that result in a self contained native executable.
 When used appropriately native images have dramatically faster startup and lower runtime memory overhead compared to a Java VM.

 In this guide you will learn how to build a native image locally on your machine, as well as using Docker.